gotclout/repository-manager/README.md

 menu to compile.
 When prompted enter the port number and policy file that the server should accept as input.

-Extra Credit:
-I have implemented extra credit that verifies the validity of certificates against the current UTC prior to verifying a certificate.
+I have implemented additional functionality that verifies the validity of certificates against the current UTC prior to verifying a certificate.

 Notes: